Mofey/mofey/README.md

 ## Contact & license
 - Default notification address in this project: `mohfey@gmail.com` (change via `.env`)
-- License: MIT (feel free to reuse or adapt this code — attribution appreciated)
+- License: MIT (Feel free to reuse or adapt this code.
+Attribution appreciated.)

 ---

-Thanks for stopping by — if you like what you see, follow the profile for updates. 🚀
+Thanks for stopping by and if you like what you see, follow my profile for updates. 🚀